Efficient transport kinetics of indirect excitons in van der Waals heterostructure: Abstract

 \section{Abstract}

-Exciton transport is fundamental for understanding transport phenomena in bosonic systems and for embracing excitation energy transfer in materials.
-Spatially indirect excitons (IXs) are composed of electrons and holes in separated layers.
-Long IX lifetimes allow them to form quantum bosonic states and travel long distances.
-In this work, we measured IX transport in a MoSe$_2$/WSe$_2$ van der Waals heterostructure by time-resolved photoluminescence imaging.
-These measurements probe the kinetics of IX cloud expansion and reveal the transport characteristics.
-We found IX transport with anomalously high diffusivity, orders of magnitude higher than for regular diffusive exciton transport in van der Waals heterostructures.
-This efficient IX transport agrees with long-range ballistic transport and is consistent with the Bose-Hubbard theory prediction of superfluid in moir{\'e} superlattices.
+Exciton transport is fundamental for understanding transport phenomena in bosonic systems and for exploring excitation energy transfer in materials.
+Spatially indirect excitons (IXs) have long lifetimes allowing them to form quantum bosonic states and travel long distances.
+Van der Waals heterostructures form a new materials platform for exploring IX transport.
+Disordered in-plane potentials suppress IX transport due to IX localization and scattering.
+In this work, we found the efficient IX transport kinetics characterized by anomalously high IX mobility.
+The efficient IX transport kinetics is observed in the presence of in-plane disorder and is consistent with predicted IX superfluidity.

 Excitons, the bound pairs of electrons and holes, are composite bosons~\cite{Keldysh1968}.
 Spatially indirect excitons (IXs), also known as interlayer excitons, are formed by electrons and holes in separated layers in a heterostructure (HS)~\cite{Lozovik1976}.
 Due to the layer separation, the IX lifetimes are orders of magnitude longer than lifetimes of spatially direct excitons (DXs)~\cite{Zrenner1992}.
 The long lifetimes allow IXs to cool below the temperature of quantum degeneracy and form quantum bosonic states~\cite{High2012}.
 Furthermore, the long IX lifetimes give an opportunity to achieve long-range exciton transport~\cite{Hagn1995}.
-Due to these properties, IXs can be used for studying transport phenomena in quantum bosonic states and for exploring efficient excitonic energy transfer in materials.
+Due to these properties, IXs can be used for studying transport phenomena in quantum bosonic states and for achieving efficient excitonic energy transfer in materials.